A snout tracked the air. The nostrils filled with musk, odors and hope. Hope that her mother would arrive. She had waited a long time.

 “Please mother you do not mean that.
 I understand sister’s hatred of you and her fury.
 But why does she align with the enemy?"

 “It was accidental, too long ago to recall well enough.
 Your father was still in a guise in those years, I was in peril, it was a last resort.
 But I can warn you now, using a disaster to further your ambitions is an art, and like art, a poor artist is subject to the ramifications of her patron.”

 “I would never use such measures mother, those are cruel and underhanded.
 Please tell me you have not dabbled in the cursed words and their disasters.
 Does he seek you mother?
 Have you brought death from nature to escape your contracts?”

 “Yes child.
 But that was long ago.
 I have grown adapt at evading him.
-He carries Persephone upon his shoulders.
-The serpent of fire at times, a woman with red hair, a fire demon, an amber fox, many forms each more brilliant than the next but she always dresses in orange.
-She walks among the womenfolk like we do, only to accompany the knife in the dark that is her husband.
+He carries your sister Persephone upon his shoulders.
+The serpent of fire at times, a woman with red hair, a fire demon, an amber fox, many forms each more brilliant than the next but she always dresses in orange when she can.
+She walks among the womenfolk like we do, only to accompany the knife in the dark that is her husband when they depart their lands.
 But we must depart child.
 Speak no more of the one that follows our shadows.
 He is not a bloodhound on a hunt, he is merely a falcon, he can be deceived or redirected with guile.”

 “He does not follow me mother.
 I have nothing to fear, except to lose you.”

 After a quick conclusion to their conversation, they waited in a final stare.